-- 7.2 St Albans is a high demand location in which meeting housing need is projected to require the provision of an additional 11,724 homes between 2011 and 2031.
-Whilst some homes may be provided from building conversions and bringing dwellings back into use, most will need to be provided as new completions. - 7.3 Taking account of the projected large increase in the older people; low levels of 'downsizing' and the resultant need to provide 'replacement' family housing, large growth is projected in the requirement for 3 bed housing which constitutes 51% of the total requirement.
-There is a projected 21% growth in the requirement for 1 bed dwellings; 20% growth in the requirement for 2 bed housing and a 7% increase in the requirement for 4 bed housing.
+- 7.2 St Albans is a high demand location in which meeting housing need is projected to require the provision of an additional 11,724 homes between 2011 and 2031, an annual average of 586 homes.
+Whilst some homes may be provided from building conversions and bringing dwellings back into use, most will need to be provided as new completions. - 7.3 Taking account of the projected large increase in the older people; low levels of 'downsizing' and the resultant need to provide 'replacement' family housing, large growth is projected in the need for 3 bed housing which constitutes 51% of total need.
+There is a projected 21% growth in the need for 1 bed dwellings; 20% growth in the need for 2 bed housing and a 7% increase in the need for 4 bed housing.